Mariano Bellver: Biography

 When he was twelve years old, his family moved to Seville, where he studied merchant professor and insurance actuary, and lived all his life.
-It was until his death that he was the owner of the San Juan Bosco school in Seville, located on the well-known Venice Street, where he has walked daily for more than 50 years, without missing a “class” for a single day.
+It was until his death that he was the owner of the San Juan Bosco school in Seville, located on the well-known Venice Street, where he had walked daily for more than 50 years, without missing a “class” for a single day.
 Everyone who met Don Mariano knew that in addition to being a classy millionaire, he was a humble man who never left his two well-known passions, teaching and art.
-All kinds of students have passed through his school, some of them outstanding in the world of art and music such as the Lyric Tenor Elio Rafael Berenguer Hernández who grew up in the same street, and is also the grandson of the late master of the Spanish Haute Couture Elio Berenguer Úbeda, known worldwide as Elio Berhanyer 1929-2019).
+All kinds of students have passed through his school, some of them outstanding in the world of art and music such as the Lyric Tenor Elio Rafael Berenguer Hernández who grew up in the same street, and is also the grandson of the late master of the Spanish Haute Couture Elio Berenguer Úbeda, known worldwide as Elio Berhanyer 1929–2019).

 Currently, the owner of the concerted school is his widow María Dolores Mejías Guerra, who was always by his side, and with whom he has lived happily surrounded by art his years of life in his family palace in the Plaza del Museo de Sevilla.
 Which today is as he said "alone", by donating much of his great collection to the city of Seville.

-He was the grandson of the sculptor Ricardo Bellver (1845-1924), who was the author in 1885 of the relief of the Assumption that is located on the door of the same name of the Cathedral of Seville and the apostolate that flanks it.
+He was the grandson of the sculptor Ricardo Bellver (1845–1924), who was the author in 1885 of the relief of the Assumption that is located on the door of the same name of the Cathedral of Seville and the apostolate that flanks it.